On this Page:

 Benefits of Replacing Your Mattress

-Replacing your mattress can have a noticeable impact on your sleep and overall well-being.
+Replacing your mattress can have a noticeable impact on your sleep and overall well-being, such as:

 A new mattress can better support your body, helping reduce pressure points and promote proper spinal alignment.